- This documentation is created for reference from the Spring cloud POC we have developed in this turotial

 Steps

-property in annotation as microservice-name.spring.cloud.config.name=limtis-service
+spring-cloud-starter-configdependency in POM.xml.prefix property in annotation as microservice-name.spring.cloud.config.name=limtis-servicespring.config.import=optional:configserver:http://localhost:8888/Maven / External dependency

 <dependency>